 St Pierre Cathedral (fr.
 Cathedrale Saint-Pierre de Geneve) was built in the 12th century as a Roman Catholic church and became a Reformed Protestant Church during the time of Reformation, in 1535.
 The church interior is incredibly beautiful in its simplicity.
 You can also climb up 157 steps to reach the towers to experience one of the best Geneva views from above.

-To get into the towers you need to pay: 7CHF for adults and 4CHF for children (7-16).
-Entry to the archeological site is also paid: 8CHF for adults, 4CHF for children (May 2023).
+Entrance to Cathédrale Saint-Pierre is free.
+To get into the towers you need to pay: 7CHF for adults and 5CHF for children (7-16).
+Ticket to the Archeological Site costs 8CHF for adults, 4CHF for children.
+You can also buy a combined ticket to both sites for 12CHF for adults and 8CHF for children (December 2023).
+To check current prices and opening hours visit cathedrale-geneve.ch and site-archeologique.ch websites.

 Place du Bourg-de-Four